martinkiefer/join-kde/README.md

 # join-kde
 Proof of concept for join cardinality estimation using GPU-accelerated Kernel Density Estimator models.
 This repository contains all our experiment code for our estimators, baseline estimators, and datasets.
-We use code generation to create the estimator host code (C++) and device code (OpenCL)
+We use code generation to create the estimator host code (C++) and device code (OpenCL).

 ## Requirements
 1. The GNU Compiler Collection (GCC) (gcc, g++).